parnuphun/Give-me-i-want-it/readme.md

 yarn add ##install dependencies yarn dev ##start project on localhost:3001

-yarn build:css ##In case CSS does not display or postinstall does not work.
+yarn build:css ##if CSS does not display or postinstall does not work.
 ```